gojek/ziggurat/README.md

     - origin-topic - The topic that the stream should read from.
 This can be a regex that enables you to read from multiple streams and handle the messages in the same way.
 It is to be kept in mind that the messages from different streams will be passed to the same mapper-function.
     - oldest-processed-messages-in-s - The oldest message which will be processed by stream in second.
 By default the value is 604800 (1 week)
     - changelog-topic-replication-factor - the internal changelog topic replication factor.
 By default the value is 3
+    - channels - Configure rabbitmq channels for increasing parallelism to more than the number of partitions.
+      - worker-count - Each channel name can have multiple workers.
+This defines how many messages you want to process parallely.
+      - retry - This defines the channel retries.
+Used specifically for retrying messages processed from channels.
+        - type - defines the type of retry (linear,exponential)
+        - count - number of retries before message is sent to channel DLQ.
+        - enabled - if channel retries are enabled or not.
     - producer - Configuration for KafkaProducer.
 All properties supported by [Kafka Producer Config](https://kafka.apache.org/28/javadoc/org/apache/kafka/clients/producer/ProducerConfig.html) can be provided as kebab case keywords
       - bootstrap.servers - A list of host/port pairs to use for establishing the initial connection to the Kafka cluster.
       - acks - The number of acknowledgments the producer requires the leader to have received before considering a request complete.
 Valid values are [all, -1, 0, 1].